Tom Quaadman Tom Quaadman

 Rather than sustain and strengthen this growth, the Biden administration has chosen to squash it by proposing to use Bayh-Dole's "march in" provision.
 This provision was designed to allow the government to relicense a patent derived from federal funding in the rare event that the patent owner fails to commercialize it for consumers in a reasonable time frame.

-More specifically, President Biden has decided to trigger relicensing should federal officials determine that a product's price is "unreasonable."
+More specifically, President Biden has decided to pursue relicensing should federal officials determine that a product's price is "unreasonable."
 Such a move ignores the "march in" provision's intent and has several very serious consequences.

 In the law's 44-year history, the "march in" provision has never been used at all because bi-partisan leaders have understood the dangers of doing so, including: